letxns/formResilia/README.md

 # First form - Resilia

-This is a form requested as project of the first week at Resilia
+This is a form requested as a first week project at Resilia